anira-project/anira/docs/sphinx/usage.rst

     read it off: ONNX Runtime uses the graph's input and output names; TFLite and LiteRT the signature key (``args_0``, ``output_0``), or the tensor name for a file without signatures; LibTorch the method's argument name (inputs only); ExecuTorch the tensor name when the export carries one.
-With a name the entry binds that tensor by name; a name the engine cannot find fails prepare with what the file has.
+The engines of this pre-release still bind by position; the name is stored, and binding by name (a name the engine cannot find then fails prepare with what the file has) arrives with the backend descriptor.
   - ``tensor_layout(i, canonical, axes)``: the order in which the export holds the tensor's axes, as spec axis indices (a ``std::span<const uint32_t>``; a ``std::array`` converts):
     ``{0, 2, 1}`` says the file's axis 0 is spec axis 0, its axis 1 is spec axis 2, its axis 2